nishchay/translations/static/english/learningCenter/session.md

 Nishchay session management is powerful and easy to use.
 It can be used multiple ways, as an example scope session which are available to processing route's scope only and it also has number of type of save handler like file, DB and Cache.

 Session are started when its first usage is made.
-We don't have to use any of php function or variable to manage session instead Nishchay provides more convenient way to use it. `As Nishchay has its own implementation for managing session, please do not use any of php function or varaible($_SESSSION).`
+We don't have to use any of php function or variable to manage session instead Nishchay provides more convenient way to use it. `As Nishchay has its own implementation for managing session, please do not use any of php function or variable($_SESSSION).`

 ##### Managing session data

 Writing, reading or removing session are same for each type of session. `Nishchay\Session` namespace contains all types of session.
 Creating instance of any session type will allow us to read or maintain session data.

-Below example demonstrate how instance of normal seassion is created.
+Below example demonstrate how instance of normal session is created.

 ```php
 $session = new Nishchay\Session\Session()